yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Using.rst

 Telnet is an insecure protocol with no encryption, we try to make a point of this insecurity by not enabling a password.
 If you're in an environment that requires password protection we suggest installing the dropbear ssh server.

 '''What if I can't get in?'''
 The problem is caused when the jffs2 partition (see below) is detected but unusable, either the result of previous OpenWrt installation or occasionally just caused by a brand new router.
-Simply boot into Failsafe (see [:OpenWrtDocs/Troubleshooting:]) and run firstboot to reformat the jffs2 partition.
+Simply boot into [:OpenWrtDocs/Troubleshooting: failsafe mode] and run firstboot to reformat the jffs2 partition.

 = Firstboot / jffs2 =